MAUIL: Multi-level Attribute Embedding for Semi-supervised User Identity Linkage: Introduction

-Early studies address the UIL problem by leveraging self-reported user attributes, including user profiles \cite {64, 69, 78} (e.g., username, gender, location), user-generated content \cite {258, 256} (e.g., tweets, posts, publications) and user behaviors \cite {247, 79}(e.g., tagging, habits).
-Many of these attribute-based solutions are heuristic, handling with particular string patterns or similarity comparisons.
-A study by Zafarani et al. (2009) finds a set of specific rules based on several hypotheses created from empirical observations of username string patterns \cite {78}.
-The model proposed by Kong et al. (2013) converts each user's posts into a bag-of-words vector that is weighted by the technology of Term Frequency-Inverse Document Frequency (TF-IDF) in multiple heterogeneous social networks.
-The inner product similarity and the cosine similarity between these vectors can, therefore, be used to find matched user identity pairs \cite {256}.
-These approaches are sensitive to the similarity measures or the string patterns of user profiles, which share the following two significant shortcomings: \begin{enumerate}[(i)] \item \textbf{Lack of a general approach for dealing with multi-types of attributes.}\\ The difference in attribute types creates difficulty in developing general methods.
+Early studies addressed the UIL problem by leveraging self-reported user attributes, including user profiles \cite{Vosecky2009360, Liu2013495, Zafarani2009354} (e.g., username, gender, location), user-generated content \cite{Kong2013179} (e.g., tweets, posts, publications) and user behaviors \cite{Zafarani201341}(e.g., tagging, habits).
+Many of these attribute-based solutions were heuristic, handling particular string patterns or similarity comparisons.
+For example, a study by Zafarani et al. (2009) \cite{Zafarani2009354} created a set of specific rules based on empirical observations of username string patterns, and employed these rules to discover the corresponding identities across networks.
+Kong et al. (2013) \cite{Kong2013179} converted each user's posts into weighted bag-of-word vectors, based on which the inner product similarity and the cosine similarity were used to find matched user identity pairs.
+Such methods are sensitive to the similarity measures or the string patterns of user profiles, and therefore share the following two significant shortcomings: \begin{enumerate}[(i)] \item \textbf{Lack of a general approach for dealing with multiple types of attributes.}\\ The difference in attribute types creates difficulty in developing general methods.
 A perfect example can be found in the following three types of user attributes.
-Username often has a large proportion of customized words (e.g., Tom008, Tom{\&}Jerry).
+Usernames often have a large proportion of customized words (e.g., Tom008, Tom{\&}Jerry).
 Affiliation is usually a phrase that consists of some regular words (e.g., professor, university).
 User posts may include several paragraphs and high-level semantic features (e.g., post topic, user opinion).
 Consequently, traditional heuristic approaches can only cover some types, but never all.
-There is no general way to handle attributes of multi-types. \item \textbf{Challenge to mine the hidden high-level semantic connections in texts.}\\ It is required to catch the hidden connections between different attributes.
-The case can be seen in the two words ``teacher" and ``professor" who appeared in someone's affiliation.
+There is no general way to handle attributes of multiple types. \item \textbf{Challenge to mine the hidden high-level semantic connections in texts.}\\ It is necessary to catch the hidden connections between different attributes.
+An example can be seen in the two words ``teacher" and ``professor" that appeared in someone's affiliation.
 String alignment rules cannot match them.
 However, ``teacher" and ``professor" are highly related in semantics.
 Thus, traditional heuristic approaches will not apply in such a scenario. \end{enumerate}